“Where the Land that Any Sane Man Wants Runs Out” Displacement and Disruption on Florida’s Space Coast

 The conventions of use for the names of various places were fairly fast and loose as far as journalists and observers were concerned in the 1960s.
 “The Cape” could mean anything from Cape Canaveral to Patrick Air Force Base, to Merritt Island.
 For the sake of clarity and brevity, I’ll refer to the NASA site as the Spaceport or Kennedy Space Center, and to landforms as Cape Canaveral or the Cape, Merritt Island, and the mainland.
 See also “The ‘Antiquity’ of the Spaceport,” below.

 This is my characterization of MSC, based in part on Louise A. Mozingo, Pastoral Capitalism: A History of Suburban Corporate Landscapes.
-(The MIT Press, 2014).
+(Cambridge: MIT Press, 2014).

 The “three Capes,” that Whalen refers to are “the launch area, where the space story up to now has unfolded,” the new facilities that NASA was purpose-building for its own activities, and the community in the surrounding area.
 These three “Capes” are actually different landforms altogether, see note 2.